Skip to Main Content

 Create a Bucket Using the S3 Interface.

-Use the AWS CLI tool to create the necessary bucket on CubeFS for AutoMQ cluster deployment.
+Use the aws cli tool to create the necessary bucket on CubeFS for AutoMQ cluster deployment.

-Obtain the user's key and other information, configure it using aws configure
+Obtain the user's key and other information, configure it using aws configure, and then use the aws cli tool to create the bucket.

 aws s3api create-bucket --bucket automq-data --endpoint=http://127.0.0.1:17410